-An intermediate priority was assigned if the query returned a $\geq$ 3:1 ratio of counts of the absence of an in vivo interaction relative to counts of the presence of an in vivo interaction (e.g., ginkgo, black cohosh).
-Based on these criteria, a high priority was assigned to the remaining 11 NPs: cannabinoids, cinnamon, garlic, ginseng, goldenseal, green tea, licorice, red yeast rice, resveratrol, Schisandra spp., and turmeric.
+An intermediate-priority was assigned if the query returned a ≥3:1 ratio of counts of the absence of an in vivo interaction relative to counts of the presence of an in vivo interaction (e.g., ginkgo, black cohosh).
+Based on these criteria, a high-priority was assigned to the remaining 11 NPs:

+cannabinoids, cinnamon, garlic, ginseng, goldenseal, green tea, licorice, red yeast rice, resveratrol, Schisandra spp., and turmeric.

-Phase III: Gap Analysis.
+Phase III: Gap analysis.

-Data mining.
-For each of the 11 high-priority NPs identified in phase II, a systematic primary literature search and gap analysis was conducted by the NaPDI Center's Pharmacology Core, which is composed of experts in the areas of NPDIs and DDIs.
-Gaps were identified by evaluating the primary literature and reputable websites (e.g., the DIDB) to determine which of the following mechanistic or descriptive elements were missing or understudied: names and structures of known NP constituents, potential enzyme and/or transporter target(s) of NPDI-precipitating constituents, human pharmacokinetic studies, and current liquid chromatography with tandem mass spectrometry bioanalytical methods.
-The gap analysis was précised into an executive summary (Supplemental Table 1).
+Data Mining.
+For each of the 11 high-priority NPs identified in Phase II, a systematic primary literature search and gap analysis was conducted by the NaPDI Center's Pharmacology Core, which is composed of experts in the fields of NPDIs and DDIs.
+Gaps were identified by evaluating the primary literature and reputable websites (e.g., the DIDB) to determine which of the following mechanistic or descriptive elements were missing or understudied: names and structures of known NP constituents, potential enzyme and/or transporter target(s) of NPDIprecipitating constituents. human pharmacokinetic studies. and current liquid chromatography/mass spectrometry bioanalytical methods.
+The gap analysis was précised into an executive summary (Supplement A).
 Brief summaries of each section of the gap analysis are provided below.